vippsas/vipps-login-api/vipps-login-api-faq.md

 ![The dashboard looks like this:](images/API_Dashboard_Vipps_login.png)

-If you have access to request national identity number (NIN) and/or account numbers you will be able to see the number of logins with and without these scopes.
+If you have access to request national identity number (NIN) you will be able to see the number of logins with and without these scopes.
 If you click "Show details" under the graph you can see total logins for the period and number of unique users in the selected period.
 Keep in mind that there is a 10 minute delay from a login occurs, until it appears